lemon24/reader/docs/guide.rst

 for example, with a one-hour interval, a jitter of 0.25 means updates will occur any time in the first 15 minutes of each hour.

-If the server sends the Retry-After HTTP header with 429 Too Many Requests or 503 Service Unavailable responses, :meth:`update_feeds(scheduled=True) <Reader.update_feeds>` will honor it.
+If the server responds with any of the
+Cache-Control max-age, Expires, or Retry-After HTTP headers, :meth:`update_feeds(scheduled=True) <Reader.update_feeds>` will honor them.

 .. note::